-Beginning in October 2016, Reno-Tahoe International Airport (RNO) is undertaking a 16-month master planning process that will address airport growth, aviation industry changes, and FAA standards for the next 20 years.
+In October 2016, Reno-Tahoe International Airport (RNO) began undertaking a 16-month master planning process to address airport growth, aviation industry changes, and FAA standards for the next 20 years.
 It provides a funding roadmap and addresses the dynamics of air service and cargo while balancing the needs of the community.

 To provide an achievable, flexible, fiscally, and environmentally responsible road-map that will help ensure that Reno-Tahoe International Airport can accommodate future activity levels, further its position as a domestic and international gateway, and support regional economic development initiatives.

 Three focus areas for the master plan include:

 - Airfield enhancements such as runways, taxiways, aprons and airspace